Airport Arrival and Departure Information

 The exchange rate will not be great but may be better than your hotel concierge’s rate.
 It is OK to haggle on the rate by a 1% or 2% and note that different booths offer different rates (and change rates as different flights arrive!), so check several booths before deciding who to exchange with.

-Licensed transportation companies have counters inside the arrival terminals after you exit from customs and their representatives wear uniforms with an ID.
+Licensed transportation companies have counters inside the arrival terminals 1 and 2 after you exit from customs and their representatives wear uniforms with an ID.
 In Jakarta, there are taxi queues curbside when you exit the terminal building.
-In Bali they are some distance away due to security and construction.
+In Bali they are some distance away due to security.

 If you are being met by a person whom you do not know he/she will probably be in the waiting area just outside customs and will be holding up a small sign with your name on it.
 In Jakarta, if you are already outside the terminal building, you have missed them!